January days are short and often grey and cold but it’s the start of a new year and time to plan your garden.

 Build raised beds or cover prepared vegetable and flower beds with plastic or cloches.

-When the weather is too bad to be outdoors order your flower, herb and vegetable seeds.
+When the weather is too bad to be outdoors, a spot of armchair gardening is lovely.

 - Feed your garden birds and provide fresh water daily if possible.